Magssch/Eventify/README.md

 ## How to install

-Install MySQL database from Oracle
+Install SQL database of choice

 Run the following: